dataprofessor/streamlit-for-datascience/lesson-4.md

 ### Data dimension

-To figure out how many rows and columns your data has you can use the `shape` command, which is appended as a suffix to a Pandas object.
+To figure out how many rows and columns your data has you can use the `shape` method, which is appended as a suffix to a Pandas object.

-For example, to apply the `shape` command to the DataFrame object that is stored in the `df` variable we would run `df.shape`.
+For example, to apply the `shape` method on the DataFrame object that is stored in the `df` variable we would run `df.shape`.

 Firstly, we'll read in data from a CSV file as mentioned above.